vijikarthi/flink-connectors-wiki/how-to-release.md

 for file in ./*.jar ; do shasum -a 256 $file > $file.sha256 ; done
 ```

->**Note**: Generation of checksums via gradle is planned to be automated in the future releases.
+>**Note**:In the future, we might want to automate the generation of checksums via gradle.

 ### Step 3: Upload the files to the pre-release draft

 In the pre-release draft on GitHub, upload all the jar files (and its checksums) under `~/.m2/repository/io/pravega/pravega-connectors-flink_2.11/<RELEASE-VERSION>`.
-Follow the instructions on the page, it is straightforward.
+Follow the instructions on that appears on the Github release page, it is straightforward.

 ### Step 4: Release Notes

 Create a release notes text file containing the following:
 1. Related introductory text, highlighting the important changes featured in the release.
-2. A complete list of commits can be obtained using the following command:
+2. A complete list of commits and it can be obtained using the following command:
 ```
    > git log <commit-id-of-last-release>..<current-commit-id>
 ```

 * `<commit-id-of-last-release>` depends on the kind of release we are doing.
 If it is a bug fix release, then we can use the tag of the last branch release.
 For new branches, we have been adding `branch-X.Y` tags at the branch point for convenience.
 * `<current-commit-id>` is the commit point of the release candidate we are working on.
-If you have manually tagged the release candidate, then we can it in the log command above.
+If you have manually tagged the release candidate, then you can go ahead and use it in the above mentioned `git log` command.

 Add the list to the release notes file and attach it the notes box in the release draft.
 See previous releases for an example of how to put together notes.